AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

    In the initial processing, all of the stored constraints are appended into a single list.

 #.
-Then :func:`InitVars` is used to initialize the global variables in
+Then :func:`~GSASII.GSASIImapvars.InitVars` is used to initialize the global variables in
-   this module (:mod:`GSASIImapvars`).
+   this module (:mod:`~GSASII.GSASIImapvars`).
 This may be done before the previous step.

 #.
-Then :func:`ProcessConstraints` is used to initially process the
+Then :func:`~GSASII.GSASIImapvars.ProcessConstraints` is used to initially process the
    constraints user-supplied constraints (from the data tree), as described in :ref:`Constraint Reorganization <ProcessConstraints>`.
-   When constraints are read from a GPX file, rather than the data tree, use :func:`GSASIIstrIO.ReadConstraints` (which calls :func:`ProcessConstraints`).
+   When constraints are read from a GPX file, rather than the data tree, use :func:`GSASII.GSASIIstrIO.ReadConstraints` (which calls :func:`~GSASII.GSASIImapvars.ProcessConstraints`).

 #.
 Symmetry-generated equivalences are then created in
-   :func:`GSASIIstrIO.GetPhaseData`, which also calls :func:`GSASIIstrIO.cellVary` and for Pawley refinements :func:`GSASIIstrIO.GetPawleyConstr`.
-These are entered directly into this module's globals using :func:`StoreEquivalence`.
+   :func:`GSASII.GSASIIstrIO.GetPhaseData`, which also calls :func:`GSASII.GSASIIstrIO.cellVary` and for Pawley refinements :func:`GSASII.GSASIIstrIO.GetPawleyConstr`.
+These are entered directly into this module's globals using :func:`~GSASII.GSASIImapvars.StoreEquivalence`.

 #.
 Constraints/equivalences are then checked for possible conflicts with
-   :func:`GenerateConstraints` which in turn calls :func:`CheckEquivalences`.
+   :func:`~GSASII.GSASIImapvars.GenerateConstraints` which in turn calls :func:`~GSASII.GSASIImapvars.CheckEquivalences`.
-   These routines group the constraints and possibly reorganize them, as discussed below for :func:`GenerateConstraints` (:ref:`discussed here <GenerateConstraints>`) and for :func:`CheckEquivalences` (:ref:`discussed here <CheckEquivalences>`).
+   These routines group the constraints and possibly reorganize them, as discussed below for :func:`~GSASII.GSASIImapvars.GenerateConstraints` (:ref:`discussed here <GenerateConstraints>`) and for :func:`~GSASII.GSASIImapvars.CheckEquivalences` (:ref:`discussed here <CheckEquivalences>`).

 #.
-Note that for debugging, :func:`VarRemapShow` can be called at any point
+Note that for debugging, :func:`~GSASII.GSASIImapvars.VarRemapShow` can be called at any point
-   after :func:`GenerateConstraints` has been called.
+   after :func:`~GSASII.GSASIImapvars.GenerateConstraints` has been called.
 This will display the generated constraints.

 .. _ProcessConstraints:

-Constraint Reorganization (:func:`ProcessConstraints`)
+Constraint Reorganization [:func:`ProcessConstraints`]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:func:`ProcessConstraints` is used to initially process the constraints from the list of dict entries.
-The "Const" and "New Var" are placed into two lists (:data:`constrDict` and :data:`fixedList`) that are later used for parameter grouping (in :func:`GenerateConstraints`).
+:func:`~GSASII.GSASIImapvars.ProcessConstraints` is used to initially process the constraints from the list of dict entries.
+The "Const" and "New Var" are placed into two lists (:data:`~GSASII.GSASIImapvars.constrDict` and :data:`fixedList`) that are later used for parameter grouping (in :func:`~GSASII.GSASIImapvars.GenerateConstraints`).
 "Hold" and "Equivalence" constraints are separated into separate storage.

    For "**Const**" entries,